 Table 4.4 summarizes the types and quantities the stormwater drain system owned and operated by the City.
-Figure 4.4 shows the stormwater drain system (note that Figure 4.4 does not include SMPs that are owned by other public agencies or are privately owned), and Figure 4.5 shows the location of City-owned SMPs.
-The City also maintains a geodatabase of the detailed stormwater system, including drainage systems and stormwater management facilities.
-The City's asset management program tracks infrastructure condition and maintenance needs.
+Figure 4.4 shows the stormwater drain system (note that Figure 4.4 does not include SMPs that are owned by other public agencies or are privately owned), and Figure 4.5 shows the location of Cityowned SMPs.
 This includes the stormwater drain system that transferred to the City from the Minneapolis Park and Recreation Board (MPRB) in 2000.
 This inventory does not include stormwater drain infrastructure owned by other public agencies, such as the Minnesota Department of Transportation (MnDOT), Hennepin County, and the University of Minnesota.